PGMY/q2w3-fixed-widget/readme.txt

 Enable "Fixed widget" option on ANY active widget (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down.

 There is no problem to "Fix" (or "Stick") more than one widget.

-From version 2.0 you can customize top margin and bottom margin to prevent overlaping with the footer (see Appearance -> Fixed Widget Options).
+From version 2.0 you can customize top and bottom margins (Appearance -> Fixed Widget Options).

 [Watch the demo](http://store.places-finder.com/cp-ajax-post-load).
-Right sidebar, last two widgets.
+Right sidebar, last three widgets.
 Scroll down to the bottom.

+Supported languages:
+* English
+* Russian

 == Installation ==

 1. Follow standard WordPress plugin installation procedure
 2. Activate the plugin through the Plugins menu in WordPress
 3. Go to Appearance -> Widgets, enable "Fixed Widget" option on any active widget ([screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/))
+4. Fine tune fixed widget margins on Appearance -> Fixed Widget Option page

 == Frequently Asked Questions ==

 = How to prevent overlaping with the footer? =

 Make sure you have updated plugin to version 2.x.
 Go to WP admin area, Appearance -> Fixed Widget Options.
 Here you can define top and bottom margins.
-Set bottom margin value = footer total height + little padding.
+Set bottom margin value >= footer height.
 Check the result.

 = Why plugin is not working? =